BAJAJ BROKING

 2. Speculative Business Income

 Since intraday transactions are speculative, the income from these trades is termed speculative business income.
-Income tax on intraday trading profit in India is categorized under this and taxed according to your income tax slab without a separate speculative tax rate.
+Income tax on intraday trading profit in India is categorised under this and taxed according to your income tax slab without a separate speculative tax rate.

 Transactions that are not speculative fall under non-speculative business income.
 This includes delivery-based equity trades, equity futures and options, commodity trades, and currency trades.
 The income from these is termed non-speculative business income.